Lazy-load translations

 • Set lazy option to true (or to configuration object if you want to customize some options).

-• Set langDir option to the directory (can not be empty) that contains your translation files.
+• Set langDir option to the directory (cannot be empty) that contains your translation files.

 Basic usage